 Use Genesis Framework for WordPress

-If possible switch to the Genesis framework for WordPress because they are clean without any bloat.
-Genesis was built with speed, security and SEO in mind.
-I myself have tested it out and my PageSpeed scores were pretty damn good.
-Also if you’re using Genesis, then don’t forget to enable fragment cache in W3 Total Cache settings.
+If possible switch to Genesis framework by StudioPress for WordPress because their themes are clean, without any bloat.
+Genesis framework and their child themes are built with speed, security and SEO in mind.
+I myself have tested it out around a few times and my Google PageSpeed scores were pretty damn good.
+Also if you’re using Genesis, then don’t forget to enable the ‘fragment cache’ extension in W3 Total Cache settings.

 Compress Images Before/After Uploading